“My Number”: What you need to know

 - Any kind of employment organization

 - Business owners

-These organisations will ask the government for your “My Number” in order to process things like your pension, taxes, welfare benefits, childcare allowances and other documents.
-Again please note, this is on your behalf: you will most likely not need to do this yourself.
+These organizations will ask the government for your “My Number” in order to process things like your pension, taxes, welfare benefits, childcare allowances, and other documents.
+Again please note, this is done on your behalf: you will most likely not need to do this yourself.
 Please see the statement below from the Cabinet Office:

 “Private businesses must also receive the Individual Numbers of their employees and their dependants, print them on certificates of income and withholding tax for employment income as well as notices of acquisition of insurance qualification for social insurance that they issue for the employees, and then submit those documents to the relevant administrative organs.
 Similarly, Individual Numbers must be printed on payment records prepared by insurance companies, records of payment of manuscript fees, etc.”

-If all these organisations have access to my personal information, is my information safe?
+If all these organizations have access to my personal information, is my information safe?

-The Cabinet Office says that there are “strict identification mechanisms” in place to prevent identify theft, as well as other stringent measures to protect personal information.
+The Cabinet Office says that there are “strict identification mechanisms” in place to prevent identity theft.

 Another statement from the Cabinet Office writes that “My Number”: “may not be used for any purpose that is outside the scope of procedures for social security administration, taxation, and disaster response that is established in laws and ordinances.”